 - Herbs - I use dried herbs for this recipe.
 Grab the basics like thyme, sage, basil, and oregano.

-If you are looking for more recipes, try some of these Gluten Free Thanksgiving Side Dish Recipes!
+If you want more recipes, try some of these Gluten Free Thanksgiving Side Dish Recipes!

 Step 1: Slice your bread into small cubes on a cutting board.
-If your bread was frozen, be sure to let it thaw on the counter for 30-45 minutes to partially thaw first.
+If your bread was frozen, let it thaw on the counter for 30-45 minutes to thaw first partially.

 Step 2: Place the bread cubes into a small bowl.